jjvanzon/JJs-Reference-Architecture/Code Style.md

 #### File-Related Variable Names

 Variable names that indicate parts of file paths might easily become ambiguous.
-Here is a list of names that might disambiguate it all:
+Here is a list of names that might disambiguate those:

 | Name                     | Value
 |--------------------------|--------------------------